joannamfolk/salonmanager/README.md

 ** Database**

 Using PDO this project is storing and retrieving data from a database using PDO with the server-side framework Fat - Free , data is stored using mySQL.
 Data can be viewed and added through the website.
-CUrrently stylist has functionality to updata and delete current stylists.
+Currently stylist has functionality to update and delete current stylists.

 ** Additional Commenting **

-All code is commented with javadocs to ensure clarity when reviewing anmd analyzing source code.
+All code is commented with javadocs to ensure clarity when reviewing and analyzing source code.